 Peak is the highest one-hour load requirement on NB Power's grid.
 The lower the temperature, the more electricity we use to stay warm and energize our homes and businesses.

-In New Brunswick, many homes are heated with electric heating systems, representing approximately 60 per cent of their total monthly bill.
+In New Brunswick, many homes are heated with electric heating systems, representing approximately 50% of their total monthly bill.

 In the winter, a cold January day might create a peak system demand of 3,000 Megawatts of energy.
 Compare that to a summer morning when New Brunswickers use only half that and it's easy to see the impact on our system.